degatchi/NFTF/README.md

 ## Foreword

 There are hedge funds that deal with ERC-20 tokens, such as STFX + DHedge, but there aren't any for NFTs, yet!
 The closest thing to this would be PartyDAO's PartyBid.
 However, that's for bidding collectively on a single token.
 I image a protocol where you have a fund manager to make calls on trading NFTs.
 NFT trading is an entirely different realm to ERC-20 trading and there are people that specialise in it that make bank.
 This protocol aims to enable those NFT traders to utilise other people's money to make stronger plays while simultaneously benefitting the investor and the trader (manager).

+## Todo

+### Frontend

+Show

+- NFT floor price
+- All NFT sales
+- Increase/decrease twitter mentions for collection (popularity)

+## Ideas

+- How much can a mid-rare NFT be sold for
+- Whats the depth of the NFT liquidity, price discovery
+- Whats the true price
+- NFT stop-loss (+ limit-orders